 A nod is as good as a wink

-To a person who is ready to understand or undertake something, any subtle signalling of it is sufficient.
+'A nod is as good as a wink' expresses the idea that, to a person who is ready to understand or undertake something, any subtle signalling of it is sufficient.
 The context is usually of some undertaking that is borderline illegal or of sexual innuendo.

 During the 19th century the expression began to be shortened and the blind horse was left at home.
-Citations from that period use the form 'a nod is as good as a wink etc.', which clearly indicates that the later usage was simply a shorthand way if writing the original.
+Citations from that period use the form 'a nod is as good as a wink etc.', which clearly indicates that the later usage was simply a shorthand way of writing the original.

 More recently, the expression has gained currency in the form of "a nod is as good as a wink to a blind bat", which Eric Idle used in his 'Nudge, nudge' sketch in Monty Python's Flying Circus.
 The character Idle played was a nonsense-talking fool who came out with a string of meaningless innuendos.
 Of course, Idle was deliberately making an incorrect allusion to the 'a nod's as good as a wink to a blind horse' expression, in order to emphasize the idiocy of the character he was playing.

 The choice of bat was knowing, as bats are generally regarded as blind and so calling the creature a blind bat emphasized the ridiculousness of the character's gabble... and, before anyone writes in, I know that bats aren't really blind.

 See also: the List of Proverbs.